Recruitment and Selection Procedures

 76. Applicants will be required to demonstrate their suitability for the role in the interview.
 Interview questions are based on the information contained in the Job Specification and may assess different elements of the Recruitment and Selection Framework – Experience, Technical, Assembly Skills and Behaviours and Strengths.
 The interview will be a blended interview which is a flexible style of interviewing which uses a combination of distinctive interview question types.
 These are as follows:

 77. The questions will be designed to test the applicant’s suitability for the role.
-Strength-based questions will not be listed on the Job Specification but will be linked to the requirements of the role.
+Strength-based questions will not be listed on the Candidate Information Booklet but will be linked to the requirements of the role.

 78. The same lead questions will be asked of all applicants and the Chairperson will ensure that approximately the same time is allocated to each applicant.
 Further information on preparing for interview is included in the Guidance on Recruitment and Selection for Applicants.